wharfkit/website/src/lib/docs/AccountKit/ResourcesMethod.md

 category: AccountKit
 published: true
 order: 15
-requiresReview: true
 ---

 # Resources

-The `resources` method initializes and returns an instance of the [@wharfkit/resources](https://www.npmjs.com/package/@wharfkit/resources) library Resources instance.
+The `resources` method initializes and returns an instance of the [@wharfkit/resources](https://www.npmjs.com/package/@wharfkit/resources) library.
 This class can be used to obtain information about the resources available to a specific blockchain account.

 ## Usage